-Joshua, appointed by Moses to be Israel's leader after his death, took God's people into the Promised Land in 1405 B.C.
-He became Judge at the age of 92 after battling seven years to conquer as much of the land of milk and honey as possible.
-Joshua lived to the age of 110 (Judges 2:8).
+Joshua, appointed by Moses to be leader of God's people after his death, took God's people into the Promised Land in 1405 B.C.
+He became the first Judge at the age of 92 after battling seven years to conquer as much of the land of milk and honey as possible.
+Joshua lived to the age of 110 (Judg.
+2:8).

-God allowed Cushan, the King of Mesopotamia, to oppress his people eight years as punishment for their unrepentant idolatry.
-Othniel is raised up to defeat the enemy after Israel cries out for help (Judges 3:7 - 11).
+God allowed Israel, after they began to indulge in evil, to be oppressed by Moab's king and his allies for eight years (Judges 3).
+Othniel is then raised up to defeat the enemy after the people cry out for help (3:7 - 11).

 1292 to 1212

-After Israel began to indulge in evil they were allowed to be oppressed by Moab's king and his allies for eighteen years (Judges 3).
-God then raised up Ehud, a rare left-handed warrior, to free his people after they cried out to him.
+After the people begin to indulge in evil they are allowed to be oppressed by Moab's king and his allies for eighteen years (Judges 3).
+God then raises up Ehud, a rare left-handed warrior, to free his people after they cry out to him.

 Deborah and Barak

-As soon as Ehud was dead the Israelites began to indulge in sins that stirred God's wrath.
+Israel, as soon as Ehud was dead, yet again, begin to indulge in sins that stir up God's wrath.
 He allows his people to come under the harsh treatment of Jabin, the king of Canaan, for twenty years.
-After this period he moves Deborah, a prophetess who was Israel's only female Judge, to encourage Barak to attack the enemy.
+He then inspires Deborah, a prophetess who would become the only female Judge, to encourage Barak to attack the enemy.
 His successful attack leads to forty years of peace (Judges 4 - 5).

 1153 to 1113